ozanerdem/ozanerdem.github.io/_posts/2019-09-16-representation-in-sat.markdown

 - Convert all equivalences ($$\equiv$$) to a conjunction of implications
 - Convert all implications ($$\Rightarrow$$) to disjunctions
-- Push all negations through formulas using repeated applications of de Morgan's rules.
+- Push all negations through formulas using repeated applications of [De Morgan's laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws).

 This can actually create a formula that is exponentially longer than the initial formula, however in practice we do not hit that case a lot[^tseitin].
 As CNF is a conjunction, it can be thought of a set of properties that our formula satisfy individually.
 We call the disjunctions in the CNF "clauses".